 Fintech Nuri gets nine million euros

-Berlin-based fintech Nuri has raised a new round of investment after its relaunch.
-The startup, which was known as Bitwala until a month ago, is receiving nine million euros.
-In May, CEO Kristina Walcker-Mayer announced that it was time for a change in strategy.
+Berlin-based fintech Nuri has raised a new round of investment following its relaunch.
+The start-up, which was known as Bitwala until a month ago, has received nine million euros.
+In May, CEO Kristina Walcker-Mayer announced that it was time for a change of strategy.

-The money comes from existing state investor Coparion and new investor, London-based VC DIP Capital, Finance Forward reports.
-This adds to the startup's 15 million round from last winter.
-Nuri offers an account from which people can invest in cryptocurrencies like bitcoin.
-The account runs through fintech Solarisbank.
+The money comes from the existing state investor Coparion and the new investor, VC DIP Capital from London, reports Finance Forward.
+The start-up is thus expanding its 15 million round from last winter.
+Nuri offers an account from which you can invest in cryptocurrencies such as Bitcoin.
+The account runs via the fintech Solarisbank.

-"Making blockchain products and services accessible to more people requires a brand and user experience that is inclusive and appeals to a diverse audience.
-Our new Nuri brand and revamped customer experience are the foundation for many more innovative products and features we will offer our customers in the coming months and years," says Walcker-Mayer.
+"To make blockchain products and services accessible to more people, you need a brand and user experience that is inclusive and appeals to a diverse target group.
+Our new Nuri brand and the revamped customer experience form the basis for many more innovative products and functions that we will be offering our customers in the coming months and years," says Walcker-Mayer.

 Newsletter